 Yaskawa America Inc.

 My IDE of choice was Visual Studio, and I developed an ASP.NET & MVC Web Application (C#).
-For the backend I interfaced with an external API and custom database.
+For the back-end I interfaced with an external API and custom database.
 According to the API team, I was utilizing their API in a way that had never been done before, which was cool.
 As for the database, it was implemented in SQL using Entity Framework and Code First Migrations.
-For the frontend I worked with bootstrap and jquery.
+For the front-end I worked with bootstrap and jquery.

 Yaskawa was my first foray into the workforce as a software developer, and it was a great experience! not only was I able to learn a lot of great hard skills related to my profession, I also greatly utilized soft skills such as communication.
 I was responsible for keeping my Supervisor and Mentor updated on my progress.

-This past Summer I worked on some independent contract work with CinemaCraft LLC.
+In 2020 I worked on some independent contract work with CinemaCraft LLC.
 They make custom Minecraft plugins that implement custom, unique scenes for content creators to experience.

 I worked in IntelliJ & developed in Java, interfacing with the Spigot API and a large set of proprietary codebase.
 Plugin deployment was done with Maven, and deploying and accessing servers involved remote accessing (ssh, scp, etc.).
 Overall, my work contributed to over 9 Million YouTube views for content creators.